SyedaQurrat/Study_Nest/README.md

-# EduMate - Your AI-Powered Study Companion
+# StudyNest - Your AI-Powered Study Companion

-Welcome to EduMate!
+Welcome to StudyNest!
 This is a Next.js application built with Firebase, designed to be an AI-powered study companion for students.

 ## Features